 It’s thankfulness for what you have and showing that gratefulness towards others.

 When you are grateful for your coffee mug, you take good care of it.
-You wash it, protect it from chipping, you put it in a safe place, and you enjoy it with a hot cup of coffee.
+You wash it, protect it from chipping, put it in a safe place, and enjoy it with a hot cup of coffee.
 When you are grateful for your coffee mug, you recognize that without it you would barely be able to function in the morning.

 When you are thankful for your family, you prioritize time with them, you honor them, and you enjoy them.
 You recognize that without your family, you might be lonely and living only for yourself.